In the last three months, headlines such as the following dominated the media landscape:

 - “As teacher shortage bites, BC school district hires non-certified replacements” – CBC.ca

-As of today, there are 420 job postings exist on Makeafuture.ca.
-The majority are in teaching positions in school district across the province.
+As of today, 414 job postings exist on Makeafuture.ca.
+The majority are in teaching positions in school districts across the province.
 Although several BC districts are reporting improved levels of staffing since last year, there are still a number of opportunities available right now.

 British Columbia has always been a popular destination for Ontario teachers.
 With our favourable labour market, beautiful natural landscapes, mild weather, and considerable lifestyle advantage, British Columbia is quickly becoming the preferred destination for all Canadian teachers.
 The process for Ontario-certified teachers applying for a BC teaching certificate is reasonably straightforward as well.
 Under the Canadian Free Trade Agreement, Canadian-certified teachers can obtain a BC teaching certificate without having to complete additional coursework.
 In theory, Ontario teachers that interview for a job in Britsh Columbia could start teaching in a matter of weeks or months, depending on how soon a complete application is submitted to BC’s Teacher Regulation Branch.
 Learn more about the process here.